Delectable, crumbly and buttery pastry with sweet pineapple jam topping.

 Do you still remember your favourite childhood CNY goodies?

-There are a couple of cookies which were my favourites, but among them, these open pineapple tarts are the best!
+There are a couple of cookies which were my favourites, but among them, these open pineapple tarts are the best.
+It won’t feel like it’s CNY if there is no pineapple tart!

-If I remember correctly, when I was a kid, we mostly ate these open pineapple tarts.
+If I remember correctly, during those times when I was a kid, we mostly ate these open pineapple tarts.
 The melt-in-mouth pineapple balls were made popular in the past decade or so.

 How Different Are They?

-The open vs enclosed pineapple tarts can taste quite different!
+I feel that the open vs enclosed pineapple tarts taste quite different!
 I remember the old tarts that I ate when I was a kid, were slightly crumbly and buttery.
 I also love the lightly spiced pineapple paste (with cloves and cinnamon).

 Some of my friends prefer the sturdier and slightly “crispier” tart shell for open tarts.
 Those who love melt-in-mouth texture would usually vote for the enclosed tarts.
 How about you?